amiaopensource/vrecord/Resources/Documentation/settings.md

 ```
 vrecord -e
 ```
-After selecting all of your options and clicking "OK" the you will be prompted to enter a unique ID for the file.
+After selecting all of your options and clicking "OK," you will be prompted to enter a unique ID for the file.
 After the ID is entered, the incoming video signal will be recorded to a file with some associated metadata files.
-When you are done recording, close the vrecord window.
-If you've set a time limit for capture the vrecord window should automatically close when the time limit has been reached.
+When you are finished recording, you can close the vrecord window.
+If you've set a time limit for capture, the vrecord window will automatically close when the time limit has been reached.

-By default vrecord will create a video file, a bmdcapture log, a framemd5 file (which creates an MD5 hash value [AKA a checksum] for every frame of video), an ffmpeg log, an ffplay log, and a capture options log (which records the options that you selected in the GUI like codec and video bit depth).
+By default, vrecord will create a video file, a bmdcapture log, a framemd5 file (which creates an MD5 hash value [AKA a checksum] for every frame of video), an ffmpeg log, an ffplay log, and a capture options log (which records the options that you selected in the GUI like codec and video bit depth).
 Vrecord will check all FFV1 and uncompressed video files in QuickTime or Matroska wrappers against local [MediaConch](https://mediaarea.net/MediaConch/about.html) policies, and will alert the user if the file does not conform to vrecord and archival standards.
-Vrecord can also create a [QCTools](https://github.com/bavc/qctools) XML file, which records the characteristics of the video signal.
-This file can be imported into QCTools for further analysis.
+Vrecord can also create a [QCTools](https://github.com/bavc/qctools) XML file, which measures characteristics of the video signal, and a PNG file, which provides an easy-to-assess, overarching view of the video signal across time.
+The QCTools XML can be imported into QCTools for further analysis.

 #### Options for Video Capture

-All of options in the vrecord GUI (which appears when running `vrecord -e`) or otherwise in text prompts are explained below.
-If you want to feel like a college freshman you can choose "Undeclared" for any of the options below.
-You will be prompted later to make a choice before the software actually starts recording:
+All of the options in the vrecord GUI (which appears when running `vrecord -e`), or otherwise in terminal prompts, are explained below.
+If you want to feel like a college freshman, you can choose "Undeclared" for any of the options below.
+You will be prompted later to make a choice before the software actually begins recording:

 **Select a recording directory** — Choose the location (on an internal or external hard drive) where you want your resulting video files and logs to be saved.